jbrucker/currency-converter/README.md

 rates.put("THB", 31.17037);
 rates.put("JPY", 104.728996);

-// get the value for a particular key double value = rates.get("THB");
+// get the value for the key "THB" double value = rates.get("THB");
-// get a value and specify a default value in case the key is not in the map double value = rates.getOrDefault("THB", 0.0);
+// get a value and specify a default value in case the key is not in the map double value2 = rates.getOrDefault("EUR", 0.0);
 ```
 You can add a Map to the example pattern matching code (above) to
 save all the currency exchange rates in a Map, instead of printing them.